What Is a Credit Card Sign-up Bonus and How Does It Work?

 Pick the Most Suitable Card

-Reward cards often offer flashy bonuses that are real attention-grabbers — but make sure the card you choose has a bonus you’ll actually use.
-For example, sign up for a card with an airline you fly often or a retailer you frequent.
-Or, make sure that you’ll receive cash back rewards on purchases that you already make or will need to make in the future.
-It doesn’t make sense to sign up for a card that gives you a bonus you won’t actually use.
+Reward cards often offer some bonuses that are real attention-grabbers — but make sure the card you choose has a bonus you’ll actually use.
+For example, look for a card with an airline you fly often or a retailer you frequent.
+Or make sure that you’ll receive cash back rewards on purchases that you already make or will need to make in the future.
+It doesn’t make sense to sign up for a card that gives you a bonus you probably won’t use.

-You also may want to consider applying for cards with a high spending requirement in the first three months when you’re planning to make a series of big purchases anyway.
-That way, you won’t be buying anything that you don’t need already, and you’ll be rewarded for the purchases you were going to make.
-For example, maybe your car is scheduled for major maintenance or repairs, or perhaps you’re planning a wedding and will put some of the costs on your credit card.
+You also may want to consider applying for cards with a high spending requirement in the first three months timed to when you’re planning to make a series of big purchases.
+That way, you won’t be buying anything that you don’t already need, and you’ll be rewarded for the purchases you were going to make.
+For example, maybe you need a new refrigerator, or perhaps you’re planning a wedding and will put some of the costs on your credit card.

 It’s always worth considering how signing up for a new card will affect your credit.
 Applying for a new card will trigger what’s known as a “hard inquiry,” which can bring down your credit score temporarily.
-The damage to your credit may not be worth it, especially if you’re unlikely to use the bonus, you won’t really need the credit card later, or you’re planning to seek out other loans in the near future.
+The negative impact to your credit may not be worth it, especially if you’re unlikely to use the bonus, you don’t really need a new credit card, or you’re planning to seek out other loans in the near future.

 Look for Special Offers